pmean/build-website/text/08/WhyBayesian-08.md

 > researchers carefully monitor the progress of their studies and let
 > them take action quickly if accrual rates are suffering.
 >
-> We\'ve adopted a Bayesian approach for these tools.
+> We've adopted a Bayesian approach for these tools.
 While a Bayesian
 > approach to Statistics is controversial, we feel that there should be
 > no controversy with regard to using a Bayesian approach to model
 > accrual.